The Trio

 DRUMS

 A drum set in a jazz trio is more a collection of percussion instruments rather than a single one.
 Typically--at a minimum--a drum set will consist of a bass drum, a high hat, a snare drum, a ride cymbal (or two) and one or two toms (or more).
 The bass is played with a foot pedal, and typically keeps a consistent, even beat in a song.
 On a high hat, two cymbals are attached to a pole that allows the drummer's foot to move them together or apart.
-You will often here a bass drum (B) and high hat (HH) alternate on the even beats of a song: 1(B)--2(HH)--3(B)--4(HH).
-MUSIC EXAMPLES?

 The snare drum is a relatively high pitched drum that usually sits right in the drummer's lap.
 Usually, a "snare" sits on the bottom surface of the drum head, giving the drum a buzzy sound.
 Drummers can lift it away from the skin of the drum with a lever, which removes the buzz and give the drum a tighter, "tuned" sound.

 Toms (think "tom-tom") either sit on the floor or are attached to the bass drum to form a kind of arrangement that makes it easy for the drummer to have access to all the instruments.
-They are "tuned" and have distinctive pitches but aren't necessarily tuned to a specific pitch (like a timpani in an orchestra).
+They are "tuned" and have distinctive sounds but aren't necessarily tuned to a specific pitch (like a timpani in an orchestra).
 If they are played in sequence, you'll hear a familiar cascade from higher to lower pitches (EXAMPLE).

 A ride cymbal (or two) is suspended about the drums.
 It's a single metal disk that can delicately articulate a steady rhythm (example) or smashed for dramatic emphasis.

 All the instruments in a trio share a tight sense of the rhythm of the song.
 But the drum is the anchor since it rarely plays "out of time."
-If you listen closely, you'll usually hear a drummer keep a steady, repetitive pattern with a few of the instruments, but also interact with the other musicians with "chatter"--subtle accents that mark the end of phrases or fill in little gaps in the melody (example).
+If you listen closely, you'll usually hear a drummer keep a steady, repetitive pattern with a few of the instruments, but also interact with the other musicians with "chatter"--subtle accents that mark the end of phrases or fill in little breaks in the melody. (example).

 Next